skeeto/skeeto.github.com/_posts/2022-07-31-My-new-debugbreak-command.markdown

 hotkey simply raises a breakpoint [structured exception][seh].
 It's been surprisingly useful, and I've wanted it available in more contexts, such as console programs or even on Linux.
-The result is a new [`debugbreak` command][src], which will be available in the next [w64devkit][] release.
+The result is a new [`debugbreak` command][src], now included in [w64devkit][].
 Though, of course, you already have [everything you need][every] to build it and try it out right now.
 I've also worked out a Linux implementation.

 It's named after an [MSVC intrinsic and Win32 function][db].
 It takes no arguments, and its operation is indiscriminate: It raises a breakpoint